golanguzb70/highload-handling/k6/README.md

 you'll run.

 Run a load test to:
 - Access the current performance of your system under typical and peak load.
 - Make sure your are continuously meeting the performance standards as you make changes to your system

-    Can be used to simulate a normal day in you business

 See example of load testing [here.](https://github.com/golanguzb70/highload-handling/tree/main/k6/load)